henfredemars/python-personal-projects/README.md

 	It should be easy to add a tracing JIT with the PyPy toolchain, and it was originally the end goal of this work.

+LogoutDaemon: Tool to log out session after idle time expires.
+This program was written for use
+	on a system where I could not set the usual timeout environment variable and the limit on number of logins was low, resulting in the inability to login when accessing the server from an unreliable connection

 Small8ASM: A simple assembler for the Small8 instruction set architecture.
 The ISR is easily
 	determined by examining the script, but it is intended to minimize the number of components